CMPUT301F19T08/AliMama/doc/Product Backlog.md

 - [ ] Requires an **Activity and its corresponding layout xml** which serves as a Home screen (portal) to all other functionalities.
 #### Layout Design
-- [ ] the layout should contains several buttons as follows:
+- [ ] the layout should be in constraint layout which contains several buttons as follows:
-- should contain a Button that when clicked, go To View/Accept friends request & Add open participants screen
+- should contain a Button that when clicked, go To Add Friends & View Pending Friend Requests Screen
-- should contain a Button that when clicked, Go To View Mood History Screen
+- should contain a Button that when clicked, Go To Map View Of MoodEvent History Screen
-- should contain a Button that when clicked, Go To View Mood History on Map Screen
+- should contain a Button that when clicked, Go To MoodEvent History Screen
-- should contain a Button that when clicked, Log out the current Participant and return to the Login & SignUp Screen
+- should contain a Button that when clicked, Log out the current Participant and return to the Participant Login/ Signup Screen